msambou/canary-deployment-istio/README.md

 	echo $GATEWAY_URL

+## Open all inbound ports on Azure
+Now, we want to make sure that our application is available to the public, to do this we have to open certain ports on the VM we provisioned.
+We will only open the INGRESS_PORT for security purposes.

+Navigate to the VM created.
+Under **Settings** , select **Networking** Add a new inbound rule.
+Destination port should be your INGRESS_PORT.
+Finally, click on Add.

 ### View Application
 echo $GATEWAY_URL should give you the IP address and Port your application is running on.
 In your browser, navigate to htt://$GATEWAY_URL/productpage.
 You should find your application running.